Adding another credit card to your wallet can be an asset, but it’s not for everyone. Here’s everything you need to know.

 - Diversify card benefits.
 Maybe your one card is a plain charge card.
 A second card could be a rewards card.
 Or, if you already have a travel awards card, a second one could be a cash back card.
 “The second card – you can use that to balance what you’re not getting from the first card,” said Beverly Harzog, consumer credit expert and author of the book “The Debt Escape Plan.”

 Reasons you should not get a second credit card

 It might be best for you to stick with one card – at least temporarily – if you currently fall under any of these categories:

-What to look for in a second card
+What to look for in a second credit card

 So, you’ve analyzed your situation, made up your mind and decided that you’re still interested in that second card.
 Here are some points to consider before applying for an additional card:

+- Make sure it matches your lifestyle.
 Do you want travel rewards points?
 Cash back?
 A card for emergencies?
 If a higher credit limit is all you’re after, the best option is to go to your original creditor and ask for one, said Bruce McClary, spokesman for the National Foundation for Credit Counseling in Washington, D.C.
 Looking for a better interest rate?
-Fine, but don’t take that as license to rack up new debt, he said.
+Fine, but don’t take that as a license to rack up new debt, he said.

 What if you apply for a second card, and you’re denied?
 Don’t be discouraged!
 Instead, take action and pave the way to get approved the next time you try.

 - Find out why you were rejected.
 Creditors are required to let you know why they turned you down.
 Sometimes, the reason is an error in your credit report, and if that’s the case, fix your credit report.
 Whatever the cause, “If something is serious enough to cause your application to be rejected,” McClary said, “then it’s serious enough to require your immediate attention.”